 if needed) for you.

-of letting it create a layout that you modify.
+of letting it create a layout, automatically, you can use the button

 Fedora since version 21 has an odd bug with Grub, loading a 16-bit(!) version of the initial RAM disk.
 Problems have been reported with this when installing a 64-bit version of Fedora, with some graphic cards.
 Ask me for help if the boot time GUI screen freezes or crashes.